The seeds that

 My verdict on Pinching out the tops of Chillie plants is that it seems to promote quite a lot of new growth from the point at which the plant was cut.

-The Left picture is of the Long Slim Cayenne pepper back in Feb 22 when I pinched out the very first flowering tips.
+The Left picture is of the Long Slim Cayenne pepper back in

 The Right hand picture is how the Long Slim Cayenne pepper looks as I write this.